Deep neural network approximation theory for high-dimensional functions: Introduction

 While there is not yet a comprehensive mathematical theory explaining in a rigorous manner the encouraging empirical results obtained so far, there is by now a substantial body of literature -- of which we will provide a brief overview below -- shedding light on the \emph{expressive power} of artificial neural networks (ANNs).
-For a deep learning approximation scheme to be able to overcome the curse of dimensionality, the class of ANNs used for approximation must be sufficiently expressive in the sense that the number of parameters needed to describe the approximating ANNs grows at most polynomially in the dimension $d$ of the domain and the reciprocal $\nicefrac1\eps$ of the prescribed approximation accuracy $\eps$.
+For a deep learning approximation scheme to be able to overcome the curse of dimensionality, the class of ANNs used for approximation must be sufficiently expressive in the sense that the number of parameters needed to describe the approximating ANNs grows at most polynomially in the dimension $d$ of the domain and the reciprocal $\nicefrac1\eps$ of the prescribed approximation error $\eps$.

-The present paper is a contribution to this line of research, investigating the expressiveness of deep ANNs and in particular the question for which classes of target functions, deep ANNs possess sufficient expressive power to achieve approximations without the curse of dimensionality, in the sense described above.
+The present paper is a contribution to this line of research, investigating the expressive power of deep ANNs and in particular the question for which classes of target functions, deep ANNs possess sufficient expressive power to achieve approximations without the curse of dimensionality, in the sense described above.

 \paragraph{Previous research} Initial research on the expressive power of ANNs focused on universal approximation results, showing that even shallow ANNs, i.e., those with a single hidden layer, can approximate very large classes of functions to an arbitrary degree of accuracy as long as the number of neurons is allowed to grow arbitrarily large.
 We refer to \cite{gallant1988there,carroll1989construction, Cybenko1989,funahashi1989approximate, hornik1989multilayer} for universal approximation results using sigmoidal activation functions (see also \cite{nguyen1999approximation,blum1991approximation}), we refer to \cite{chen1995approximation,mhaskar1996neural,park1991universal} for universal approximation results using radial basis functions as activation functions, and we refer to \cite{hornik1990universal,hornik1991approximation,hornik1993some,leshno1993multilayer} for universal approximation results using more general classes of activation functions (see also \cite{irie1988capabilities,kidger2020universal}).
 We also refer to \cite{Hanin2017,kidger2020universal} for universal approximation results for deep ANNs of bounded width.